KenMan79/react-best-practices/README.md

 I do encourge anyone looking at this repo to clone/fork it, as at the very least, it can still make for a good template.

-I will do my best to add things as I go, but while my current job is amazing (I'm 100% remote now!), it doesn't allow me to stay completely up to date, due to much legacy tech debt (Backbone...
-I'm looking at you, buddy).
-As soon as that changes, I plan to be back up to speed with all the latest and greatest!

 So take what you can here with a grain of suspicion, and do what I do, which is to subscribe to publications, forums, and continue learning always.

 Good luck out there!